100phlecs/tailwind_formatter/README.md

 ## How it diverges from the original formatter

-There are some differences in order to simplify the algorithm.
+There are some differences in order to simplify the algorithm and to support Elixir use cases.

+### Inline elixir functions are sorted toward the front

+With elixir templating one may add an `#{inline_elixir_function}` to the class list.
+The formatter supports this and sorts these toward the front.

 ### Variants are always grouped, even if the class is unknown